arvemoen/zipatoapi-nodered/README.md

 The UUID of a device (sensor) can be found by using the Device manager in the [My Zipato Dashboard](https://my.zipato.com/zipato-web/app2dashboard).

-## ZipatoLogin sub flow
+### ZipatoLogin sub flow

 This sub flow does the necessary http requests and authorization settings to log in to My Zipato.

 ![](img/zipatoLogin.png)

-The `buildZipatoUserLoginURL` Function node do token encryption and builds the authorization URL:
+The `buildZipatoUserLoginURL` function node does token encryption and builds the authorization URL:

 ```javascript
 var sha1 = global.get('sha1');